Sergei Witte: Member of the State Council

 According to Dmitry Filosofov, Witte was the only talented person in the government, but he brought many troubles to Russia.
 He destroyed the autocracy not from the outside like revolutionaries but from the inside.
 Witte failed to retain the confidence of the emperor but continued in Russian politics as a member of the State Council but he was never again appointed to an administrative role in the government.
 He was ostracized by the Russian establishment.
 In January 1907 a bomb was found planted in his home.
 The investigator Pavel Alexandrovich Alexandrov proved that the Okhrana, the tsarist secret police, had been involved.
 During the winter season, Witte lived in Biarritz and started writing his Memoirs, but he returned to St Petersburg in 1908.

 During the July Crisis in 1914, Grigori Rasputin, and Witte desperately urged the Tsar to avoid the conflict and warned that Europe faced calamity if Russia became involved.
 The advice went unheeded.
-French Ambassador Maurice Paléologue complained to Minister of Foreign Affairs Sergey Sazonov.